IUDs, STIs, and PID: What’s the deal?

 The Dalkon Shield earned its bad reputation, but other IUDs have not.
-The IUDs currently available in the U.S.—the Mirena (a 5-year progestin IUD), the ParaGard (a 12-year copper IUD), and the new Skyla (a 3-year progestin IUD)—have been extensively tested for safety and effectiveness.
-All types of IUDs have been studied for decades by the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
+The IUDs currently available in the U.S.—progestin IUDs Mirena, Skyla, and Liletta and non-hormonal IUD Paragard—have been extensively tested for safety and effectiveness.
+All types of IUDs have been studied for years by the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 Large studies have definitively proven that modern IUDs do not cause PID.

 Where do STIs fit into this story?